aeternity/protocol/channels/OFF-CHAIN.md

 ## Overview

-The protocol parties use to run smart contracts is a two phase commit protocol, where one party proposes a change, gets it authenticated by the other and then commits the update locally.
+The protocol parties use to run smart contracts is a two-phase commit protocol, where one party proposes a change, gets it authenticated by the other and then commits the update locally.
 These checks are necessary to avoid parties getting confused if updates are being proposed simultaneously.
-On a higher level, to keep off-chain and on-chain state in sync, parties should refuse to authenticate updates for either without also getting an authentication for the updates state_hash, e.g. don't authenticate an on-chain `channel_deposit` transaction without also updating the state trees in channel as well.
-Authentication methods differences depending on if the transaction is on-chain or off-chain one can be found [here](./authentication.md).
+On a higher level, to keep off-chain and on-chain state in sync, parties should refuse to authenticate updates for either without also getting an authentication for the updates state_hash, e.g. don't authenticate an on-chain `channel_deposit` transaction without also updating the channel state trees as well.
+Authentication method differences depending on whether the transaction is on-chain or off-chain one can be found [here](./authentication.md).

 With the consistency of state updates being secured between parties, it is